gregschullo/codecademy-learn-javascript/learn-javascript.md

 Do While statements are used when you want a piece of code to be run at least one time and then keep doing it until a specified condition is no longer met.

+### break Keyword

+The break keyword allows programs to “break” out of the loop from within the loop’s block.

 ## Iterators

 ## Objects